 If a winner has to be found, say for a Cup competition, extra time will be played.
 Competitions have their own rules.
 There is no concept of a "penalty shoot-out".Return to Select a topic

 Foul play is doing anything in the game which is against the rules of rugby or the spirit of the rules.

 This is one of the most important rules.
 Be fair, play fair!
 This rule aims to keep injuries to a minimum.

 Ignoring this rule is cowardly.
-It may result in serious injury to other players.
+It may result in serious injury to yourself or other players.